-- Behavioral Health programs, funding streams, and clinical service approaches - Principles and practices of public behavioral health systems, and principles of organization, leadership, management and staffing. - Principles of community outreach and engagement for the development of successful programming. - Principles of marketing, branding, and outreach campaigns. - Pertinent local, state and federal laws, guidelines and regulations. - Available community resources and methods of linkage - Maintenance of files and information retrieval systems. - Data collection and analysis principles and procedures. - Basic office practices, procedures and equipment. - Software programs such as Microsoft Word, Excel and PowerPoint, as well as basic spelling punctuation, and grammar for written and oral communication.
+- Behavioral Health programs, funding streams, and clinical service approaches. - Principles and practices of public behavioral health systems, and principles of organization, leadership, management, and staffing.

-Ability and willingness to:
+- Principles of community outreach and engagement for the development of successful programming. - o Principles of marketing, branding, and outreach campaigns. - o Counseling and/or case management techniques. - Harm Reduction practices. - o Pertinent local, state, and federal laws, guidelines and regulations. - Available community resources and methods of linkage - o Maintenance of files and information retrieval systems. - Data collection and analysis principles and procedures. - o Basic office practices, procedures, and equipment. - Software programs such as Microsoft Word, Excel, and PowerPoint, as well as basic spelling punctuation, and grammar for written and oral communication.

-Build and promote a behavioral health system that is culturally competent, strengths-based, recovery-oriented, and consumer driven.
+Ability to:

-- Assess clients' needs and collaborate with other service providers and agencies to help clients meet their treatment goals. - Plan, organize, administer programs and activities funded through various funding streams. - Analyze complex and sensitive administrative, budgetary, operational and organizational issues related to programs and activities, evaluate alternatives reaching sound conclusions. - Prepare and present clear, concise reports, presentations, correspondence and documents required in the course of the work. - Interpret outcomes data to promote on-going program improvement. - Communicate clearly and effectively, both orally and in writing. - Maintain accurate records and files, including timely input of required data and notes. - Develop, organize, coordinate and implement multiple projects and responsibilities, meeting established time requirements. - Exercise sound independent judgment within established guidelines. - Represent the County in a positive and effective manner with internal and external contacts. - Establish and maintain effective working relationships with those contacted in the course of the work. - Understand and implement all requirements related to HIPAA and 42 CFR.
+- Build and promote a behavioral health system that is culturally competent, strengths-based, recovery-oriented, and consumer driven. - Assess clients' needs and collaborate with other service providers and agencies to help clients meet their treatment goals. - o Plan, organize, administer programs and activities funded through various funding streams. - Analyze complex and sensitive administrative, budgetary, operational, and organizational issues related to programs and activities, evaluate alternatives reaching sound conclusions. - Prepare and present clear, concise reports, presentations, correspondence, and documents required in the course of the work. - o Interpret outcomes data to promote on-going program improvement. - Communicate clearly and effectively, both orally and in writing. - Maintain accurate records and files, including timely input of required data and notes. - Develop, organize, coordinate, and implement multiple projects and responsibilities, meeting established time requirements. - o Exercise sound independent judgment within established guidelines. - Represent the County in a positive and effective manner with internal and external contacts. - Establish and maintain effective working relationships with those contacted in the course of the work. - Understand and implement all requirements related to HIPAA and 42 CFR.